Skip Ribbon Commands

 Before offering places, tertiary institutions often look at each student’s ATAR and the combination of VCE subjects they finished.

 If you enrolled in at least one Unit 3 and 4 subject, you will be able to see your results online through the VCE Results and ATAR service in December.
-Enrol and save the link to the online service for checking later.
+Register and save the link to the online service for checking later.

 You will also receive a Statement of Results in December.